Administrator of the Year – July 15

 This award is given to a professional journalist, professional media outlet or other individual or group making a significant contribution to scholastic journalism.
 JEA members are encouraged to nominate worthy individuals or groups.
 Several awards may be presented each year.

-The Journalism Education Association sponsors a $5,000 scholarship fund for current advisers who intend to earn a secondary administrator’s credential/license and seek a position in administration.
+The Journalism Education Association sponsors a $1,500 scholarship fund for current advisers who intend to earn a secondary administrator’s credential/license and seek a position in administration.
 Each recipient must be a current JEA member and student media adviser who is in or past their fourth year of teaching and advising.
-The committee may award up to five (5) $1,000 scholarships or choose larger amounts as requested.
-The award may be renewed one time with a total limit of $5,000 per person.
+The committee may award smaller scholarships to multiple people.
+The award may be renewed one time with a total limit of $1,500 per person.

 The National Yearbook Adviser of the Year program is designed to honor outstanding yearbook advisers and their exemplary work from the previous year, as well as throughout their careers.